-DC ESRP: Effective January 1, 2001, we implemented the DC ESRP, a defined-contribution approach to non-qualified supplemental retirement benefits.
+• DC ESRP: Effective January 1, 2001, we implemented the DC ESRP, a defined-contribution approach to non-qualified supplemental retirement benefits.
 The DC ESRP approach was effective for most of the newly hired or promoted executives after that date.
-The DC ESRP provides for a benefit equal to a stated percentage of base salary and Annual Incentive Plan awards that is credited to a bookkeeping account on behalf of eligible executives.
+The DC ESRP provides for a benefit equal to a stated percentage of base salary and annual corporate incentive payments from the Annual Incentive Plan and the Executive Performance Plan that is credited to a bookkeeping account on behalf of eligible executives.
 For the Named Executive Officers, the contribution percentage is 10%.
 The account value will increase or decrease based on the performance of the investment elections under the plan, as directed by the participants.
-Vesting of the benefit under the

-DC ESRP occurs at a rate of 20% per anniversary year.
+Vesting of the benefit under the DC ESRP occurs at a rate of 20% per anniversary year.
 All of the Named Executive Officers are 100% vested in their DC ESRP accounts.
 The benefits under the DC ESRP are payable in a lump sum or annual installments from two to fifteen years.
 In the event of a change-in-control of the Company, executives who have entered into Change-In-Control Severance Agreements with the Company would receive an additional two years of compensation credits for purposes of the DC ESRP or any successor plan.
-See "Potential Payments Upon Termination of Employment" beginning on page 70 for further explanation of the change-in-control provision of the DC ESRP.
+See "Potential Payments Upon Termination of Employment" beginning on page 72 for further explanation of the change-in-control provision of the DC ESRP.